magulaiz/Drupal/core/themes/olivero/starterkit.md

 ## Reporting Starterkit Bugs

-Should you encounter a bug while generating a new theme, please [create a new issue](https://www.drupal.org/node/add/project-issue/drupal), and be sure to select the correct version of Drupal Core, as well as "Olivero theme" as the component.
+Should you encounter a bug while generating a new theme, [create a new issue](https://www.drupal.org/node/add/project-issue/drupal), and be sure to select the correct version of Drupal Core, as well as "Olivero theme" as the component.